vanderpool23/vanderschool/course-intro-to-design-and-tech/course-information.md

 #### What is testing?

-a) The process of evaluating a prototype or early version of a product or service to gather feedback and identify areas for improvement
+1. The process of evaluating a prototype or early version of a product or service to gather feedback and identify areas for improvement
-b) The process of ignoring feedback and releasing a product or service as is
+1. The process of ignoring feedback and releasing a product or service as is
-c) The process of creating obstacles for people
+1. The process of creating obstacles for people

 Feedback: